Laurel van der Wal: Consulting

+Advocacy

-Laurel van der Wal was director of the Southern California chapter of the American Rocket Society, where she took particular interest in partnering with Explorer Scouts to teach children about space and aeronautics.
-"Kids all over the world are excited about space," she explained in 1960, "because this is the challenge to their generation."
-As the space program gained popularity in the 1960s, van der Wal was a popular speaker at women's clubs, teachers' meetings, and other events.
+Van der Wal was director of the Southern California chapter of the American Rocket Society, where she took particular interest in partnering with Explorer Scouts to teach children about space and aeronautics.
+"Kids all over the world are excited about space," she explained in 1960, "because this is the challenge to their generation".

+As the space program gained popularity in the 1960s, she was a popular speaker at women's clubs, teachers' meetings and other events.
 In 1968, she explained that the children she taught "... are the most important thing ever to happen to me, ever."

-In the early 1970s, she wrote several reports for the Rand Corporation about planning a more effective transportation system.
-In 1974 she took a job doing transportation planning in Nigeria, but she discovered on arrival that the government had changed and she was no longer employed there.
-She returned to Los Angeles to work for the Southern California Association of Governments for twelve years.
-In her later years, she was a noted activist on behalf of slow growth in Santa Monica, California, and was an advisor to the Santa Monica Coalition for a Liveable City.